Irate-Walrus/stardust-rs/README.md

 - https://kerkour.com/rust-position-independent-shellcode
 - https://github.com/safedv/Rustic64

+The following targets are supported:
+- `i686-unknown-linux-gnu`
+- `x86_x64-unknown-linux-gnu`

+> [!warning]
+> At the moment `libc.so` is assumed to be compiled for 64-bit so while the `i686` target is supported it'll probably fail in practice.

-Following is the current output of `cargo make run`.
+Following is the current output of `cargo make run` with `TARGET="i686-unknown-linux-gnu"`.

 ```
 ***     [LOADER]        ***